 Insha’Allah she will learn to love hijaab and join the future generations of muhajabaat (women who wear the hijab).

 Umm Abdul Basir kindly provided all the adorable templates for this lapbook, may Allah reward her abundantly, ameen.
-You can download them for free over on her blog (which everyone should absolutely check out!), and you can also find them to download from my BOX file share widget (which you can find in the white box as you scroll down the menu bar on the right of the screen).
+You can download them for free over on her blog (which everyone should absolutely check out!), and you can also find them to download HERE.

 There are mini books for the different sorts of hijaab, such as niqaab, jilbab, overhead abaya, khimaar and gloves and each book is shaped like the item it represents.